Quick Answer

 >Whether you have Part A and Part B or both.

 > Medigap policy enrollment.
-Medigap (Medicare Supplement Insurance) policies are standardized by the CMS and regulated at the state level.
+Medigap (Medicare Supplement Insurance) policies are standardized by CMS and regulated at the state level.
 These plans help cover deductibles, coinsurance, and copayments left over by Original Medicare.

 > Your decision on getting services or supplies Medicare doesn’t cover.
 If you choose this, you pay all the cost unless you have other insurance coverage to handle it.